StevenWInfo/haskell-soda/README.md

 The `case`, `in`, and `not in` SODA functions take a varying amount of arguments which are all heterogenious with respect to the outer type.
 This means we have to use a special type called `Expr` to help us construct a heterogenous list of arguments.
 You'll have to use the `Expr` data constructor on all arguments to the corresponding `SodaFunc` constructor.

  All of the SODA operators can be constructed with defined operators which are all prefixed with (`$`).
 Due to some restrictions, some operators such as `AND` had to be changed slightly, so check the [Haddock documentation](http://stevenw.info/haskell-soda/0.1.0.0/SodaFunctions.html#g:1) to use the correct operators.
 The alterations should be intuitive though.
+Because

 ###SODA Responses